offbynull/portmapper/README.md

 1. parses XML as text, based on patterns/hueristics (works around issues such as invalid XML syntax/invalid XML structure/incorrect capitialization/etc..)
 1. attempts requests multiple times when it the router responds with a failure (works around temporary network failure and other temporary hiccups that cause bad response codes)

+#### How does the Port Mapper project discover NAT-PMP and PCP gateway devices?

+Unfortunately, Java doesn't provide any built-in mechanisms to grab the gateway address from the OS, nor does it allow you to do ICMP probing to find devices on path (e.g. set TTL to 1 and ping, the first device is very likely the gateway).
+As such, the Port Mapper project makes use of various OS-specific commands to find gateway addresses.
+You can find out which commands are used by looking through the source code.

 #### Does the Port Mapper project support PCP authentication or UPnP-IGD device protection?